 The type and volume of data you work with directly affects data breach insurance costs.

 If your business stores minimal data, your costs will be low.
-For example, a data analysis firm that doesn’t store or manage customer information will pay less than a large business intelligence healthcare company.
+For example, a data analysis firm that doesn’t store or manage customer information will pay less than a large managed service provider.

 If you’re storing large volumes of sensitive customer data like personal information, credit card numbers, Social Security numbers, or medical records, your cyber insurance policy will cost more as you are at a greater risk for cybercrimes.